 The Nixon family resided in Whittier, California, but it was decided that Richard should attend a larger high school an hour's ride away, and so he'd attend Fullerton Union High School, and there he would excel, and especially so in the realm of debate.

-Richard Nixon's grades were so superior that he'd receive a tuition scholarship to Harvard university, but the family was not in the financial condition to be able to send Richard there, and forever afterwards Richard Nixon would hold a serious and total grudge against anyone from the wealthy East coast, and it's establishment.
+Richard Nixon's grades were so superior that he'd receive a tuition scholarship to Harvard University, but the family was not in the financial condition to be able to send Richard there, and forever afterward Richard Nixon would hold a serious and total grudge against anyone from the wealthy East coast, and it's establishment.

 "I always remember that whatever I have done in the past or may do in the future, Duke University is responsible in one way or another."